About the Scheme

 What is required from Mentors?

-The mentoring scheme is designed to be focussed, project-specific, and time-specific.
-Whilst the mentoring relationship is not a friendship (of course, it may develop into that), it is an important and rewarding role that need not be unending or consume too much time.
-Relationships can be forged and maintained in a host of ways: email, telephone, Zoom, and in person.
-The period of mentoring will initially be based on the timeframe set out in the mentee’s application, and can be extended at the mentor’s discretion until the project is complete.
+Mentors’ invaluable experience and skills can be a powerful force in shaping the modern Bar, and helping members achieve their goals.
+The mentoring scheme is designed to be focused, project-specific, and time-specific.
+Relationships can be forged and maintained by email, telephone, Zoom, Teams and in person.
+The mentoring period will initially be based on the timeframe set out in the mentee’s application and can be extended at the mentor’s discretion until the project is complete.

 How to apply